Didieni Well Project – Mali

 Funds remaining after the well construction will be used to construct two animal troughs and a wash area where women will be able to wash clothes.

 The well offers many health and economic benefits to the community.
-It will be used for drinking water, to give water to the many livestock that belong to the Peulh people, to wash clothes, to build bricks to construct houses, and for women’s gardens.
+It will be used for drinking water, to give water to the many livestock that belongs to the Peulh people, to wash clothes, to build bricks to construct houses, and for women’s gardens.

 This project will benefit 2,000 people in 150 households.